Overview of the African American Student Leadership Experience (AASLE)

 AASLE was birthed in 2012 with like-minded individuals committed to continuing a legacy of excellence in the area of student leadership development.
 The first AASLE was hosted by the Multicultural Success Center at Indiana University-Purdue University at Indianapolis at the Liaison located in Washington, DC.
 AASLE is not a typical student leadership conference, it is an EXPERIENCE.
 The founders designed AASLE with intentionality to create unique experiences where leadership skills are taught, developed and honed, thus moving students and practitioners from theory into practice.
 The first AASLE involved an experiential learning experience in the Washington, DC area focusing on the history, culture, and spirit of the African American community.

 The 2013 Experience, hosted by the Bryant Educational Leadership Group attracted over 150 of the best and the brightest students and professionals from across the country and the world.
 The 2013 experience introduced the signature Leadership Experience in Real Time (LEIRT) component.

-The Experience continues to grow exponentially and now involves an extensive planning committee made up of the BELG leadership team, BELG advisory board, and the AASLE planning committee consisting of dedicated professionals and students from across the country.
+In just a short time frame, the Experience has grown exponentially and now involves an extensive planning committee made up of the BELG leadership team, BELG advisory board, and the AASLE planning committee consisting of dedicated professionals and students from across the country.